Nourish - Candida Overgrowth – The Symptoms, The Causes and The Treatments (Part One)

 Now, as we know, candida is a normal part of the human body.
 However, it is an opportunistic yeast and as soon as the opportunity presents itself, candida will take control.

-And what better way to present an opportunity than with the exposure to antibiotics, immuno-suppressants, or cortico-steroid-based medications?
+What better way to present an opportunity than with the exposure to antibiotics, immuno-suppressants, or cortico-steroid-based medications?
 These create the perfect eco-system for candida to thrive.

-Since there are some cases when we need to take antibiotics, I wrote the above-mentioned blog post to help you out 🙂
+Due to the fact there are some cases when we need to take antibiotics, I wrote the above-mentioned blog post to help you out 🙂

 Over Consumption of Sugar and Processed, Refined foods